South by Southwest: 2016

 SXSW 2016 began on March 11 and ended on March 20.
 On March 11, 2016, President Barack Obama gave a speech at SXSW Interactive in which he called on the technology industry to help solve many of America's problems, such as upgrading outdated networks, helping balance security and privacy, and the FBI–Apple encryption dispute.

-Films that premiered at SXSW Film include Everybody Wants Some!!, Keanu, Pee-wee's Big Holiday and Don't Think Twice.
+Films that premiered at SXSW Film include Everybody Wants Some!!, Keanu, Pee-wee's Big Holiday, Sausage Party and Don't Think Twice.

 On the night of March 20, gunshots rang out on 6th Street during SXSW, causing mass hysteria and panic.
 No injuries were reported and a man from Memphis, Tennessee was arrested with discharging a firearm and disturbing the peace.

-Following a visit by then-President Barack Obama, SXSW collaborated with the Obama administration, the President's Committee on Arts and Humanities, and the technology media company Futurism to host South by South Lawn on the South Lawn of the White House on October 3, 2016.
+Following a visit by then-President Barack Obama, SXSW collaborated with the Obama administration, the President's Committee on the Arts and Humanities, and the technology media company Futurism to host South by South Lawn on the South Lawn of the White House on October 3, 2016.